How To Break The Base With Haircolor in 10 Minutes: When, Why And What To Formulate

 - Hien’s ends are very blonde, but her regrowth is a Level 2-3

-- Because Hien is Asian, Josie knows the underlying pigment of Hien’s hair will be very warm—red, orange and yellow.
+- Because of Hien’s starting level and hair type, Josie knows the underlying pigment of Hien’s hair will be very warm—red, orange and yellow.

 - The client had very little time before she had to be out the door, and Josie knew she didn’t have enough regrowth for a bleach retouch—but the client REALLY wanted that line of demarcation to be erased.